Campus Support Services

 Sexual Assault Response Campus Advocates

-Look for this sticker it identifies someone (could be an administrator, faculty, staff or student) as a Sexual Assault Response Campus Advocate.
-These advocates have been trained to listen to you and help you access campus and community resources.
+Staff who are trained to help you access campus and community resources.
 You can use this LINK to also find a list of currently trained advocates on campus.

 Resident Assistant (RA)/Area Coordinator (AC)